-- A damaged breast implant: Trauma to the breast implant can cause it to leak or tear.
-Women with silicone implants typically notice a change in the appearance of the affected breasts soon after the damage occurs.
-Additionally, women with silicone implants may experience a “silent” rupture, which means that although the implant is damaged, the woman does not notice symptoms because the filling stays in place after the trauma.
-Although a rupture is not a medical emergency, most women wish to treat this complication sooner rather than later.
+- A damaged breast implant: Breast implant may not last forever.
+Although rare, implants can rupture or deflate over time.
+Women with saline implants typically notice a change in the appearance of the affected breasts very soon after the damage occurs, as the implant visibly deflates.
+Women with silicone implants may experience a “silent” rupture, which means that although the implant is damaged, the rupture is not visible, as the silicone gel filling remains within the surgical “pocket” after the trauma or rupture.
+Although a rupture is not a medical emergency, most women are encouraged to treat this complication sooner rather than later.

 - Capsular contracture: This complication occurs when an augmented breast creates an excess of scar tissue around the implant, making the breasts hard, firm, or disfigured.